omaxtr/GamerGamma/README.md

 ---

 ## Tactical Gaming Advantage: "Daylight in the Dark"
-Built specifically for high-tension **FPS games (Valorant, CS, Tarkov, Dark Souls)**, Gamer Gamma gives you a legal tactical edge:
+Built specifically for high-tension **FPS games (Valorant, CS, Tarkov, Dark Souls)**, Gamer Gamma gives you a professional tactical edge:

-*   **Turn Night into Day**: Using the **Black Stabilizer**, you can lift the darkest shadows so enemies hiding in corners become visible as if it were daylight, all without washing out the rest of your screen or losing visibility in bright areas.
+*   **Black Stabilizer (LG-Style Logic)**: Unlike standard brightness, this uses a non-linear power curve to lift dark shadows.
+Enemies hiding in pitch-black corners become visible while preserving the overall contrast of the game.
-*   **Prevent Flash Blindness**: Use the **White Stabilizer** to cap the peak brightness.
-Don't get blinded by in-game flashes or bright sun—keep your eyes focused on the target.
+*   **White Stabilizer**: The highlight equivalent of the Black Stabilizer.
+Smoothly adjusts bright areas without instantly washing out the image.

 ---